xingchenzhang/xingchenzhang.github.io/other_pages/fil.md

 [10/2025] FIL graduate Qinqing Li got her MSc degree with distinction!
 She was also awared the Computer Science Prizes for MSc students (Faculty Commendations - A, which is awared to students who have made a significant contribution to the faculty).

 [10/2025] Dr. Yixiu Liang from Zhongshan Hospital, Fudan University visited our lab and gave a talk at the Computer Science Seminar.
 Dr. Liang's visit is a part our Exeter-Fudan Fellowship and will strength the collaboration between Zhongshan Hospital and my lab.

+[10/2025] Dr. Xingchen Zhang's new book, [**Intelligence of Fusion: Deep Learning-based Image Fusion**](https://xingchenzhang.github.io/imagefusionbook/), is now freely available for download.
+Written in Chinese, it provides a systematic overview of deep learning-based image fusion methods and applications.

 [09/2025] Our paper "More effort is needed to protect pedestrian privacy in the era of AI" has been accepted to **<span style="color: red;">NeurIPS2025</span>** as an **<span style="color: red;">Oral paper</span>** (Position Paper Track, acceptance rate is less than 6%). [[PDF]](https://openreview.net/pdf?id=rdeCalg68L)